Too hot: Track trials come to a halt as temperatures soar

 “It’s crazy.
 I wasn’t expecting it to be this humid,” he said.
 “We just had to be mentally locked in, mentally prep ourselves for it, stay hydrated and go out and get the job done.”

-The men’s 5,000 meters took place at 10 a.m. in a nod to the forecast, which since early last week had predicted triple-digits over the weekend.
-In temperatures reaching 90 degrees on the track, Paul Chelimo fended off a pair of runners for a .19-second victory.
+The men’s 5,000 took place at 10 a.m. in a nod to the forecast, which since early last week had predicted triple-digits over the weekend.
+In temperatures reaching 90 degrees on the track, Paul Chelimo fended off a pair of runners for a 0.19-second victory.

 “Honestly,” Chelimo said, “I wanted it a bit hotter.”